aspect-build/rules_js/README.md

 This ruleset is a high-performance alternative to the `build_bazel_rules_nodejs` Bazel module and accompanying npm packages hosted in https://github.com/bazelbuild/rules_nodejs.

+The primary difference is that we don't run `npm install` or `yarn install`, instead we use a Bazel-idiomatic approach to managing the third-party dependencies adapted from [pnpm](https://pnpm.io/), similar to how [Rush](https://rushjs.io/) manages packages.

 ![Block Diagram](./block_diagram.svg)

 The common layer here is the `rules_nodejs` Bazel module, documented as the "core" in